 Fallingwater®, one of Frank Lloyd Wright’s most widely acclaimed works, was designed in 1935 for the family of Pittsburgh department store owner Edgar J. Kaufmann.
 Dramatically cantilevered over a waterfall, the house exemplifies Wright’s concept of organic architecture: the harmonious union of art and nature.

 Today, this National Historic Landmark welcomes thousands of visitors each year.
-Named one of “50 places of a lifetime” by National Geographic Traveler, you can explore the historic house during a guided tour available daily, except Wednesdays, from mid-March through Thanksgiving weekend.
+Named one of “50 places of a lifetime” by National Geographic Traveler, you can explore the historic house daily, except Wednesdays, from March through December.

 Reservations are essential before visiting Fallingwater.
 Tickets may be purchased online or by calling Visitor Services at 724-329-8501.